 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Just Sayin' More Words - Latest Comments in Internet Explorer 8 Beta 1 - First Impressions</title><link>http://justsayinmorewords.disqus.com/</link><description>A blog by John Sheehan</description><language>en</language><lastBuildDate>Mon, 10 Mar 2008 21:49:35 -0000</lastBuildDate><item><title>Re: Internet Explorer 8 Beta 1 - First Impressions</title><link>http://john-sheehan.com/blog/index.php/internet-explorer-8-beta-1-first-impressions/#comment-2140075</link><description>The phishing attacks will adapt to it so in the long run I don't see it as helpful.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>John Sheehan : Blog - Latest Comments in Internet Explorer 8 Beta 1 &amp;#8211; First Impressions</title><link>http://justsayinmorewords.disqus.com/</link><description>A blog by John Sheehan</description><atom:link href="https://justsayinmorewords.disqus.com/internet_explorer_8_beta_1_first_impressions/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 10 Mar 2008 21:49:35 -0000</lastBuildDate><item><title>Re: Internet Explorer 8 Beta 1 &amp;#8211; First Impressions</title><link>http://johnsheehan.me/blog/internet-explorer-8-beta-1-first-impressions/#comment-2140075</link><description>&lt;p&gt;The phishing attacks will adapt to it so in the long run I don't see it as helpful.
 My bank for instance has nothing with their name in the URL for their online banking.
-How is highlighting the domain going to help in that case?</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">John</dc:creator><pubDate>Mon, 10 Mar 2008 21:49:35 -0000</pubDate></item><item><title>Re: Internet Explorer 8 Beta 1 - First Impressions</title><link>http://john-sheehan.com/blog/index.php/internet-explorer-8-beta-1-first-impressions/#comment-2140074</link><description>The address bar colouring is a good idea to help avoid phishing attacks, most of which use something like &lt;a href="http://somebank.com.evil.cn/internetbanking/" rel="nofollow"&gt;http://somebank.com.evil.cn/internetbanking/&lt;/a&gt;, so the highlighting of the TLD will make those kind of attacks more obvious</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">glenn kentwell</dc:creator><pubDate>Mon, 10 Mar 2008 21:40:24 -0000</pubDate></item></channel></rss>
+How is highlighting the domain going to help in that case?&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">John Sheehan</dc:creator><pubDate>Mon, 10 Mar 2008 21:49:35 -0000</pubDate></item><item><title>Re: Internet Explorer 8 Beta 1 &amp;#8211; First Impressions</title><link>http://johnsheehan.me/blog/internet-explorer-8-beta-1-first-impressions/#comment-2140074</link><description>&lt;p&gt;The address bar colouring is a good idea to help avoid phishing attacks, most of which use something like &lt;a href="http://somebank.com.evil.cn/internetbanking/" rel="nofollow noopener" target="_blank" title="http://somebank.com.evil.cn/internetbanking/"&gt;http://somebank.com.evil.cn...&lt;/a&gt;, so the highlighting of the TLD will make those kind of attacks more obvious&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">glenn kentwell</dc:creator><pubDate>Mon, 10 Mar 2008 21:40:24 -0000</pubDate></item></channel></rss>